 USC Trojans Safety Kamari Ramsey Forgoes NFL Draft, Will Return to School in 2025

+USC Trojans Safety Kamari Ramsey Forgoes NFL Draft, Will Return To USC

 USC Trojans redshirt sophomore Kamari Ramsey has elected to forgo the 2025 NFL Draft and return to school for another season, he announced on social media, Thursday.
 Ramsey is the second Trojans player this week to forgo the draft, joining guard Emmanuel Pregnon.